naja628/qwerasdf/manual.md

 Or from `R: Rewind`: scroll through the history with the mouse-wheel and click when you're done.
 The first time you make a change after an undo, it is added **at the end** of the history; so the history is not erased.
 Undoing right after would take you through all the savepoints you went through to get to the previous state you made the change from.
 You can still access the undo history after closing and restarting the program.
-Autosaves are not kept indefinitely, they will be progressively deleted in such a way that the history becomes sparser (more time between to savepoints) the further back in time you go.
+Autosaves are not kept indefinitely, they will be progressively deleted in such a way that the history becomes sparser (more time between two savepoints) the further back in time you go.

 ### Sessions
 Sessions are used to bundle the history of one or several drawings together and are identified by a name.
 When you launch the program it will try to connect to the session `default`.